Tips to Protect Your Attic From Water Damage

 Repair Any Roof Damage

-If there are any problems, have those fixed right away to prevent them from causing issues and leading to potential water damage in the attic.
+If you discover any problems, have those fixed right away to prevent them from causing issues and leading to potential water damage in the attic.

 Ventilate and Insulate Your Attic